-Most of us are familiar with irony in our day to day lives; for instance, if you buy a brand new car only to have it break down on its very first ride (situational irony).
+Most of us are familiar with irony in our day to day lives—for instance, if you buy a brand new car only to have it break down on its very first ride (situational irony).
 Or if someone tells you they love your new dress, when what they actually mean is that it flatters absolutely no one and wasn’t even fashionable in their grandparent’s time (verbal irony).
-Irony makes its way into our conversations all the time, but how do you take those rascally twists of fate and use them to create a powerful story?

-Irony finds its way into almost all storytelling, from short stories and novels to stage plays, film, poetry, and even sales marketing.
+There are countless examples of irony in almost all storytelling, from short stories and novels to stage plays, film, poetry, and even sales marketing.
 Its distinctive subversion of expectation keeps readers excited and engaged, hanging on to your story until the very last page.

 What is irony?

-Irony as a literary device is a contrast between the expectation in a story and what really happens.
+The word irony comes from the Latin ironia, which means “feigned ignorance.”
 This can be a contradiction between what someone says and what they mean, between what a character expects and what they go on to experience, or what the reader expects and what actually happens in the plot.
 In all cases there’s a twist that keeps your story fresh and unpredictable.
-By using different kinds of irony—and we’ll look at the five types of irony in literature down below—you can manage the reader’s expectations to create an engaging and memorable story.

-Why does irony matter in a story?
+Why does irony matter in writing?

 Irony is something we all experience, sometimes without even recognizing it.
-Using irony in your writing can encourage readers to look at your story in a brand new way by making them question what they thought they knew about the characters, the theme, and the message that your story is trying to communicate.
-Subverting the expectations of both your readers and the characters who populate your story world is one of the best ways to convey a bold new idea.
+Using irony as a literary technique in your writing can encourage readers to look at your story in a brand new way, making them question what they thought they knew about the characters, theme, and message that your story is trying to communicate.

 The 5 types of irony